- Startup

 Read more about basic authentication.

-Using static URL for authentication
+Using basic auth as static part of the URL for authentication

 Many third-party services, for example eBay, implement a webhook system that does not allow configuring the callback URL with query parameters such as ?parameter=value